Introduction to BNPL vs Credit Card Comparison

 Monthly BNPL payment:

-BNPL fees paid are simply P ร— f.
-This is a simplified but useful way to compare many installment offers that charge a known fee or equivalent financing cost.
+BNPL fees paid are simply P ร f.
+That makes this a straightforward way to compare many installment offers that quote a known fee or an equivalent financing cost.

 The credit card side uses a standard amortization formula.
 If P is the purchase amount, r is the APR as a decimal, i is the monthly rate r / 12, and m is the number of months to pay off the balance, then the monthly payment is:

-Suppose you are financing a $600 purchase.
-A BNPL provider offers a 5% fee over 6 months, while your credit card charges 24% APR and you also plan to pay it off in 6 months.
-Under the BNPL option, the total amount owed is $600 ร— 1.05 = $630, so the monthly payment is $630 รท 6 = $105.
+Suppose you are comparing a $600 purchase through BNPL vs a credit card.
+A BNPL provider charges a 5% fee over 6 months, while your card charges 24% APR and you plan to pay it off in 6 months.
+Under the BNPL option, the total amount owed is $600 ร 1.05 = $630, so the monthly payment is $630 รท 6 = $105.
 The financing cost is $30.

 For the credit card, the monthly rate is 24% รท 12 = 2% per month.
 Using the amortization formula, the monthly payment is about $107.05.
 Over 6 months, the total paid is about $642.30, which means the interest cost is about $42.30.
 In this example, BNPL is cheaper overall because $630 is less than $642.30, even though the monthly payments are fairly close.

-Now change the scenario.
+Now change the assumptions.
 If the same credit card has a 0% introductory APR for 6 months and you can fully pay off the purchase before the promo ends, the card payment becomes $600 รท 6 = $100 per month, the total paid is $600, and the interest cost is $0.
-In that case, the credit card beats the BNPL plan because the BNPL fee still adds $30.
-This is why the calculator is useful: the cheaper option can flip quickly when the fee, APR, or payoff period changes.
+In that case, the card beats the BNPL plan because the BNPL fee still adds $30.
+This is exactly why the calculator is useful: the cheaper option can flip as soon as the fee, APR, or payoff period changes.

-After you calculate, the most important line is usually the total paid for each option.
+After you calculate, the most important line is usually the total paid for each option in the BNPL vs credit card comparison.
 That number tells you the full cost of financing the purchase.
 If one option has a lower total paid, it is the cheaper path in pure dollar terms.
 The monthly payment lines matter too, because a plan that is technically cheaper may still be harder to fit into your budget if the installments are larger.

 The financing cost lines are also helpful because they isolate the extra amount you pay beyond the purchase price.
 On the BNPL side, that extra amount appears as the fee amount.
 On the credit card side, it appears as total interest.
 Looking at those values can make the tradeoff feel more concrete.
 You are not just comparing payment methods; you are comparing how much extra money each method asks you to spend for the convenience of paying over time.

-This calculator is intentionally simple, which makes it easy to use but also means it cannot capture every real-world detail.
+This BNPL vs credit card calculator is intentionally simple, which makes it easy to use but also means it cannot capture every real-world detail.
 BNPL plans are modeled here as a one-time percentage fee or equivalent simple financing charge.
-Some real plans may have no fee, some may charge interest differently, and some may include deferred-interest or penalty terms that are much harsher than this model suggests.
+Some real plans may have no fee, some may charge interest differently, and some may include deferred-interest or penalty terms that are harsher than this model suggests.

 The credit card side assumes a constant APR and a fixed payoff schedule with no new purchases added to the balance.
 Real card statements may include minimum payments, changing balances, grace periods, promotional periods that expire, late fees, penalty APRs, and rewards.
 None of those are included in the core math here.
 Rewards and cashback can make a card effectively cheaper, while late fees can make either option much more expensive.